See side links for details on exam conflict resolution and regulations.

 Where is the exam schedule?

-The Fall 2013 exam schedule is posted in the SOLUS Student Centre.
+The Winter 2014 exam schedule will be posted in the SOLUS Student Centre on February 14, 2014.

 For information on how students can access it, please go to: http://www.queensu.ca/registrar/currentstudents/exams.html .

 Faculty can see their exam schedules in the Faculty Centre through PeopleSoft.

 Administrative staff should refer to the final exam timetable sent by email from the Exams Office.

 Student cards are required at all exams.
 If you do not bring your Queen’s Photo ID student card with you to an exam, a fine of $50 per exam will be levied.
 No other form of identification is accepted.
 Further details can be found at http://www.queensu.ca/registrar/currentstudents/exams/photoid.html .

 A new Photo ID can be purchased for $20 in Gordon Hall, Room 125, weekdays 8:30-4:30.

 Use of communication devices (e.g. cell phones, smartphones, media players, earphones, headsets etc.) and electronic devices with memory capabilities or web-access are prohibited during an examination.